GROUP MEDICAL INSURANCE

 Businesses in the small group market sector are not required to offer group insurance.

-No, the employer contribution must remain consistent amongst all employees.
+No, the employer contribution must remain consistent among all employees.
 There can be no discrimination, and the contribution levels need to be the same.
 For ancillary benefits, an employer can classify employees under different categories and then pay additional contributions for each category.

 Connect with us by phone, online, or in-person and schedule a consultation with your sales director today on how to grow your business.